-Your personal data is essential to enable us to take steps at your request prior to entering into a contract or to perform a contract to which you are a party.
-Without this information we will not be able to proceed to provide any financial service.
+Your personal data is essential to enable us to take steps (at your request) prior to entering into a contract or to perform a contract to which you are a party.
+Without this information we will not be able to proceed in providing any financial service.

-- for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract;
+necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract;

 for compliance with a legal obligation to which we are subject;

-- for the performance of a task carried out in the public interest;
+necessary to perform a task in the public interest;

 for the purposes of the legitimate interests pursued by us.

 We will record your information exactly as you provide it.
 You may ask us to update it at any time and we will action your request promptly and where possible notify relevant third parties of any changes.

-To contact you to ensure that our records of your personal information are correct.
+To contact you to ensure that our records of your personal information are correct;

-To update you with changes in our terms.
+to update you with changes in our terms;

-For statistical or research analysis relating to the performance of our business or that of our principal and understanding the changing needs of our clients.
+for statistical or research analysis relating to the performance of our business or that of our principal and understanding the changing needs of our clients;

-To pursue debts or unpaid fees.
+to pursue debts or unpaid fees;

-To evidence company practices.
+to evidence company practices;

-To evidence the standards and processes carried out conform to the company's ethical standards and expectations.
+to evidence the standards and processes carried out conform to the company's ethical standards and expectations;

-For direct marketing activities.
+for direct marketing activities;

-To protect the business from risks which might be introduced by an individual.
+to protect the business from risks which might be introduced by an individual.

 You have the right to object to processing for these purposes and we shall cease unless we can show we have compelling legitimate grounds to continue.

-We will use the information provided to protect members of the public against dishonesty, money laundering or fraudulent activities.
+We will use your personal data to protect members of the public against dishonesty, money laundering or fraudulent activities.
 This must necessarily be carried out without your explicit consent to ensure this function is not prejudiced.
 Part of this processing involves verifying your identity using third parties such as GB Group Plc or Creditsafe Business Solutions Ltd.

-We only collect information that is necessary to carry out the purposes listed above.
-This includes information you supply and data we receive from reference agencies.
-Where practical and lawful we will inform you about any personal data we receive about you from third parties that you may be unaware of.
+We only collect data that is necessary to carry out the purposes listed above.
+This includes data you supply and data we receive from reference agencies.
+Where practical and lawful we will inform you about any of your personal data we receive from third parties that you may be unaware of.

-We may share your information with:
+We may share your data with:

 Appropriate staff such as those who carry out financial or compliance functions.